|

 IN-SEASON FREE AGENCY

 a.
-Any player who is unsigned after off-season free agency and the NABL Draft and eligible to play the upcoming season will be placed in a Free Agent Pool, which teams can sign players from throughout the season. c.
-Players signed as non-renewable free
+Any player who is unsigned after off-season free agency and the NABL Draft and eligible to play the upcoming season will be placed in a Free Agent

 WAIVERS

-GENERAL WAIVER RULES: a.
+waiver system.
+The rules below are for reference only. a.
 If a team wishes to release themselves from the liability of a contract, they may choose to use the Waiver method before or instead of a full cash buyout of the contract. b.
 All waiver claims must be done on the Waiver Wire on the NABL Message Board. c.
 Once a player is put on waivers, he must stay on for a set period of time before he either clears waivers or is awarded to a claiming team. d.
 During the season, the waiver period is 48 hours.
 In the off-season, this period is seven days. e.
 Once a player is put on waivers, he cannot be removed until the waiver period expires.
 Likewise, once a claim is put in on a player, it cannot be removed. f.
 If more than one team places a claim on the same player, the winning claim will be awarded to the team with the worst winning record.
 In the off-season, this will be based on the season just ending.
 During the regular season, this will be based on the current season. g.
 If two or more teams put in a claim on the same player, and have the same record, the team who put in the first claim will win. h.
 At the end of the claim period, the posting team will have the option to either release the player to the winning waiver claim, or pull the player back and retain him on their roster. i.
 If there is a claim and the posting team pulls the player back from waivers, they may not do so again should they place the player back on waivers within the next 12 months. k.
 If there is a winning claim, the posting team will have a set period of time to decide to let the player go or pull him back.
 In the off-season, that period of time is three days.
 In the regular season, it is 24 hours.
 Should a team not post their decision within the time frame, the player will automatically be awarded to the claiming team (if there is one) or back to the posting team, if there are no claims.
 As well, the posting team will receive a $ 500,000 fine should they not post any response within the timeframe. l.
 A posting team may place a player on Conditional Waivers.
 This will allow the posting team to offer to pay part of the remaining salary as a condition of the waiver claim.
 In order to do so, they must specify "Team A places Player B on Conditional Waivers and will pay 50% of the remaining salary." m.
 If a player is claimed on Conditional Waivers, the posting team will have the conditional dollar amount immediately removed from their cash reserve and credited to the winning team. n.
 Players claimed after August 31st of each season are ineligible for any post-season use. o.
 The

 Waiver Wire will close on September 15th of each season until a designated